Skip to main content

 “It was inspirational.
 It showed our students that hard work does pay off,” Ramdhanie said.
 “It really gives the scholars a vision of college readiness.
 This idea is so important that we have it written on the back of the school uniforms – College-Bound: Aspire, Apply, Achieve.
 That’s why our classes are named after colleges and universities.
 That’s what we teach the students from the moment they get here in kindergarten.”

 Riverton Street Charter School is a tuition-free, public charter school in St. Albans, New York, serving students in kindergarten through eighth grade.
-It is part of the National Heritage Academies network, which includes over 95 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
+It is part of the National Heritage Academies network, which includes more than 100 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.

 Visit Riverton Street Charter School's blog to read more stories like this.